ibm-cloud-docs/ContinuousDelivery/git_toolchains.md

    * The resource group to create the toolchain in.
 If you want to use a different resource group, select it from the list of available resource groups.
    * The provider for your source repository, such as GitHub or GitLab.
 If you want to use a different source provider, select it from the list of available repos.

 1. In the Tool Integrations section, select each tool integration that you want to configure for your toolchain.
 For more information about configuring the tool integrations, see [Configuring tool integrations](/docs/ContinuousDelivery?topic=ContinuousDelivery-integrations).
 1. Click **Create**.
 Several steps run automatically to set up your toolchain.
 The tool integrations that are set up are different depending on which toolchain template you selected.
 For example, when you create a Microservices toolchain on {{site.data.keyword.cloud_notm}} Public, these steps are run:

    * The toolchain is created.
    * If you configured Delivery Pipeline, the pipelines are created and triggered.
    * If you configured Sauce Labs, the toolchain is set up to add Sauce Labs test jobs to the pipelines.
+   * If you configured {{site.data.keyword.en_short}}, the toolchain is set up to send event notifications to the {{site.data.keyword.en_short}} service that you specified.
    * If you configured PagerDuty, the toolchain is set up to send alert notifications to the PagerDuty service that you specified.
    * If you configured Slack, the toolchain is set up to send notifications about deployment status to the Slack channel that you specified.
    * If you configured a source code tool integration such as GitHub, the sample GitHub repo is cloned into your GitHub account.

+   You can now distribute event notifications by using the [{{site.data.keyword.en_short}}](/docs/ContinuousDelivery?topic=ContinuousDelivery-event-notifications-integration) tool integration. {{site.data.keyword.en_full_notm}} is the preferred method for distributing notifications to PagerDuty and other communication channels such as Slack, email, SMS, push notifications, webhook, Microsoft&reg; Teams, ServiceNow, and {{site.data.keyword.IBM_notm}} {{site.data.keyword.openwhisk_short}}.
+For more information about using {{site.data.keyword.en_short}}, see [Enabling event notifications for toolchains](/docs/ContinuousDelivery?topic=ContinuousDelivery-event-notifications-cd).
+   {: tip}

 ## Creating a toolchain from a template with {{site.data.keyword.gitrepos}} or GitHub with the API
 {: #creating_a_toolchain_git_api}